SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 	^ temp
 ```

+Remark that an optimizing compiler for this code would be smart enough to do constant propagation of the literal integer and then realize that the temporary is dead code and remove it, leaving us with a method body looking like ` ^ 100 `.
+However, since the parser does not do such optimizations by itself, we are sure that the AST we get contains both the temporary definition, the assignment, and the temporary return.

 Its companion test checks that evaluating this method does effectively return 100, meaning that the temporary variable write succeeded, and that `temp` means the same variable in the assignment and in the access.